tejtw/EN-TEJAPI.github.io/docs/en/tutorial/tej_api_python_en.md

 ### **Data Filtering Operations**

 You can filter data by value ranges.

 For example, to retrieve data with a trade date after `2018-01-01`:

-!!! info "in"
+!!! example "Retrieving data where the transaction date is greater than 2018-01-01"

     ``` py
     data = tejapi.get('TWN/APRCD',coid='Y9999', mdate={'gt':'2018-01-01'},